 Visit the campsite with your kid, and go on an exciting nature scavenger hunt.

 I worked with my daughter to create a list of things to look for, such as leaves, rocks, and animal tracks.
-Together, we went on explorations, made connections with the natural world, and made a tonne of fun memories.
+Together, we went on explorations, made connections with the natural world, and made a ton of fun memories.

 Kayaking